sydweisberg/3d-convex-hull/README.md

 - `pip install scipy`
 - `pip install flask`
 - `pip install flask_cors`
   or
 - `pip install -r requirements.txt`
-2. Open two terminals
+2. To test naive implementations run `python naive.py` in the terminal
+3. To run the Visualization
-3. In one terminal run `python app.py`
+    - In one terminal run `python app.py`
-4. In the second terminal run `python -m http.server 8000`
+    - In the second terminal run `python -m http.server 8000`
-5. Open the server on http://localhost:8000/
+    - Open the server on http://localhost:8000/

 ## Visualization Instructions
 - Press and hold left click to move around the 3D space